mocaplatform/moca-ios-sdk/README.md

 1. Open your project in Xcode.
 2. Add MOCA SDK to your app project:
-   A. To support iOS 8+ only apps:
+   - To support iOS 8+ only apps:
       -  use drag and drop MOCAKit.framework into your app project in XCode.
       -  Ensure it is added in 'Embedded Binaries' section of General target tab as well as it is listed in "Linked Frameworks and Binaries" section.
       - The framework is a universal FAT binary compiled for the following architectures: `armv7/armv7s/arm64/x86_64/i386`
-   B. To support iOS 6 and 7 apps, use static library libMOCALib.a provided in the bundle.
+   - To support iOS 6 and 7 apps, use static library libMOCALib.a provided in the bundle.
 The library is a universal FAT library compiled for the following architectures: `armv7/armv7s/arm64/x86_64/i386`

 3. Make sure Copy items into destination group's folder is selected.
 4. Press the Finish button.